 Diann brings to the Council over 25 years of legislative experience in the U.S. Senate, the U.S. House of Representatives and the DOL.
 Most recently she served as Pension Policy Director for the Senate Health Education Labor and Pensions Committee when the Pension Protection Act (PPA) was developed and enacted.
 Earlier in her career, Howland was the Pension Policy Advisor of the Senate Finance Committee.
 During her tenure on the Senate Finance Committee she worked on the development of legislation that led to the passage of the Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA), as well as specific provisions in other legislation.

-Kathryn Wilber is senior counsel, health policy at the American Benefits Council.
-Kathryn assists Council members on a wide range of health policy and issues and directs the Council’s activities with respect to health care reform, ERISA and other federal regulations impacting employer-sponsored health benefits.
+Katy Johnson is senior counsel, health policy at the American Benefits Council.
+Katy assists Council members on a wide range of health policy and issues and directs the Council’s activities with respect to health care reform, ERISA and other federal regulations impacting employer-sponsored health benefits.

 Katy Spangler is senior advisor, health policy, for the American Benefits Council, advocating to advance initiatives supporting innovative health benefit purchasing strategies and other legislative efforts.
 Katy is a principal at Spangler Strategies, a boutique consulting firm based in Washington, D.C. and focused on health policy, advocacy, and coalition building.
 In this role, Katy advises clients on how to achieve their goals by successfully navigating Capitol Hill and the Executive Branch.
 Katy is frequently quoted in both the national and benefits media on health care topics, and is often a featured speaker on health care policy.
 Katy also serves on the Advisory Board to The University of Michigan Center for Value-Based Insurance Design.